abuseofnotation/abuseofnotation.github.io/_posts/blog/2025-10-16-boolean-thinking.md

 # What is boolean thinking

 Every time someone asks you a yes/no question, you are being coerced into accepting a pattern of thought that we’ll call _boolean thinking_.
 The word “boolean” here is used in the sense of the Boolean logic, and the Boolean datatype in logic and programming — a type that admits only two values: _true_ and _false_.
-By “boolean thinking,” I am refering to the precondition that every statement should necessarily be categorized as either true or false.
-This is a law in Boolen logic, known as the "law of excluded middle").
+By “boolean thinking,” I am referring to the precondition that every statement should necessarily be categorized as either true or false.
+This is a law in Boolean logic, known as the "law of excluded middle").

 “But every statement _is_ either true or false,” some might object.
 This principle might not be entirely false, but it is also not entirely true (ba-dum-tss).